 Thankfully, the Carnival Liberty was pretty much the exact same layout as last year’s ship, so there wasn’t much to learn in terms of layout.
 Cruise ships are always fascinating with their upscale interior decorations though, and I loved the color changing chandeliers in the lobby.

-Prior to the schedule being released, I kept telling Trevor I really hoped Nothing More would be the kick off band since they’re such high energy.
+Prior to the schedule being released, I was really hoping Nothing More would be the kick off band since they’re such high energy.
 Not quite how the schedule worked out, but I was amped up for their set in the Theater on the first night regardless.

-We bolted across to the opposite side of the ship to catch Like A Storm in the Victoria Lounge right after Nothing More finished up.
-I discovered Like A Storm way back in 2012 when they were the opening band on tour with Creed.
+Right after Nothing More, I bolted across to the opposite side of the ship to catch Like A Storm in the Victoria Lounge.
+I discovered Like A Storm back in 2012 when they were the opening band on tour with Creed.
 I was fascinated by the Didgeridoo and went to buy their CD after the show, where I got to meet them all for the first time.
-In 2015, I ended up doing a short three show run following the guys around North and South Carolina shooting for their social media company, so naturally I was stoked to catch up with them (albeit briefly) onboard.
+In 2015, I ended up doing a short three show run following the guys around North and South Carolina shooting for their social media company.
+Naturally, I was stoked to catch up with them (albeit briefly) onboard.

-Arriving in The Bahamas, we had researched in advance and made plans to walk to the old lighthouse that you can see from port in Nassau.
+Before arriving in The Bahamas, we had researched in advance and made plans to walk to the old lighthouse that you can see from port in Nassau.
 We were going to take a cab over to Atlantis, then walk up the beach to this place.
-After breakfast with Aranda, we set forth!
+(After breakfast with Aranda, of course!)